boolxy/trendyol/README.md

 ## Testing

-With reviewing the tests, you can learn more...
+With reviewing the tests, you can learn more about the package.
 For testing: Copy phpunit.xml.dist as phpunit.xml and update it.
 After then you can start the testing.

 ```bash